pydeveloper-t/yahoo_scraper/README.md

 ﻿# Yahoo finance scraper

-The Scrapy based parser for crawling feefo.com
+The parser for scraping from Yahoo Finance an historical and news information